 Audience: Parents, educators, ed policy wonks and education reform advocates

 that exists for Black, Brown and low-income kids.
-We want to end the notion that because of the circumstances of their birth, certain kids are never going to make it to college or have a successful career.
-Bloggers touch on this through topics such as high academic standards
+They seek to end the notion that the circumstances of a child’s birth, zip code, or background will determine their future success in school and career.
+Bloggers touch on this through a variety of topics such as high standards and accountability, school choice

 , college access

 , and other issues affecting student groups that have been traditionally underserved by the education system.
 Potential writers should look for the natural and personal points of alignment between their blog post and the topics above.
 The best blog posts reflect a personal experience or perspective and approach many of the challenges in education through a solutions-oriented lens.

 Tone of Voice: Avoid jargon, and be conversational not formal.
 Put yourself into the post and make clear your standing on the issue, whether you’re writing as a parent, teacher, student or a passionate advocate.
 Our best posts are usually personal narratives, but don’t shy away from using a key data point or two to support the case you’re making (and don’t forget to hyperlink it).

 Format: We use Google Docs to share and edit posts before publication, however if you prefer to send over a Word document that will work, just don’t send PDFs.
 If you have any photos to accompany the piece, please include them as an attachment in your email and make sure to send the highest resolution possible.
 You’re welcome to suggest a headline for your post when you send it over, but keep in mind that our digital team often rewrites the headline and may select an associated image without consulting the author.
 Just let us know, if you have any concerns about that.

 We can’t wait to hear from you!
 Thanks for your elevating your voice in the education conversation.